12 Jun DIY Gutter Guard – Pros and Cons

 Gutter guards play a key role in protecting your home from clogged gutters that can result in deterioration and unwanted mess.

 The team at Aussie Gutter Protection can supply and install a professional gutter guard solution, however you may be considering installing a gutter guard yourself.
 There is a range of DIY options available, each comes with their own pros and cons.
 Take a look at our summary below and of course, contact us for more information or advice on a solution for your home.

 DIY Gutter Guard Protection

-You’re likely to find 4 types of gutter guard at your local Bunnings, hardware store or online at sites like eBay or other specialist online gutter guards and ember guard providers such as Aussie DIY Solutions.
+You’re likely to find 4 types of gutter guard at your local Bunnings, hardware store, or online at sites like eBay or other specialist online gutter guards and ember guard providers such as Aussie DIY Solutions.
 They come in a range of lengths, colours, and styles to suit your roof:

 Plastic Gutter Guard:

 A plastic gutter guard is your cheapest option and is easy to install.
 It works well, however it lacks durability and effectiveness over long periods of time.
-Australia’s harsh weather conditions can cause the plastic mesh to warp, deteriorate and buckle in the sun.
-In addition, seeds can easily pass through the mesh into gutters, germinating and then growing back through the mesh.
+Australia’s harsh weather conditions can cause the plastic mesh to warp, deteriorate, and buckle in the sun.
+In addition, seeds can easily pass through the mesh into gutters, germinating, and then growing back through the mesh.

 This type of mesh is better suited to fire-prone areas, has a higher level of durability, and lasts longer than plastic.
 However, the metal is also prone to warp, deteriorate, and buckle in the sun.
 Seed germination is also regular.

 Powder Coated Metal: